kapishupadhyay22/SwiftTransfer/README.md

 ### Send to single receiver
 ```
 ./sender send -n localhost:12345 -s 4 large_file.iso
+(replace with the name of file you want to transfer)
 ```
 ### Send to multiple receivers
 ```
 ./sender send -n 192.168.1.100:50051,192.168.1.101:50051 -s 10 video.mp4
+(replace with the name of file you want to transfer)
 ```
 Options: